mklement0/ttab/doc/ttab.md

     # Open new tab in new terminal window:
     ttab -w

+    # Execute the command in the current tab of the current terminal window:
+    ttab -c 'ls "$HOME/Library/Application Support"

+    # Open new horizontal split tab in the current terminal window:
+    ttab -h

+    # Open new vertical split tab in the current terminal window, changing the path to the
+    # given path, but without checking the presence of the target directory:
+    ttab -v -i -d "$HOME/Library/Application Support"

     # Open new tab with title 'Green' using settings (profile) 'Grass':
     ttab -t Green -s Grass

     # Open new tab and execute a command in it:
     ttab ls -l "$HOME/Library/Application Support"

     # Open new tab with specified working dir. and execute a command in it:
     ttab -d "$HOME/Library/Application Support" ls -l

     # Execute a command and exit.
     # If configured via the default profile, also close the tab.
     ttab exec /path/to/someprogram arg1 arg2

     # Pass a multi-command string as a single, quoted string, wait for a
     # keystroke, then exit.
     ttab 'ls "$HOME/Library/Application Support";
                                 echo Press any key to exit; read -rsn 1; exit'